KyrianCodez/phalcon-docker/README.md

  1. Clone git environment
  2. Within the IDE (vscode) , install the following extensions
 	 a.
 Docker
 	 b.
-Remote - containers
- 3. Run the command `
+Dev Containers
- 4. docker-compose up -d
+ 3. docker-compose up -d
- 5. Enter the command`Ctrl + shift + p`
+ 4. Enter the command`Ctrl + shift + p`
- 6. Type `Remote-containers: Attach to running container` this will open an IDE instance within the docker container.
+ 5. Type `Dev Containers: Attach to running container` this will open an IDE instance within the docker container.
- 7. Code can be written within the IDE, and even pushed to the git repository.
- 8. Site can be viewed using `phalcon serve`
- 9. All code/files/folders added in either the local repository or on the docker container will be synced making for easy file sharing between.
+ 6. Once this has been completed, a virtual link between the folder on your machine and the folder in the virtual machine is created.
+This means that any change to either folders will by synced unless set to be ignored by docker.
+ 7. Navigate to localhost:8080 to see the phpinfo of the current set up
- 10. Guide followed to help with phalcon-docker setup [medium article](https://medium.com/@rogsilva/working-with-phalcon-framework-and-docker-fef3fe5b85c8)
+ 8. Guide followed to help with phalcon-docker setup [medium article](https://medium.com/@rogsilva/working-with-phalcon-framework-and-docker-fef3fe5b85c8)
- 11. For more information on docker [docker documentation](https://docs.docker.com/)
+ 9. For more information on docker [docker documentation](https://docs.docker.com/)